alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

 - A rule that maps team size, complexity, and timeline to structure
-- A side by side of Flat, Modular, Microfrontends
+- A side by side of Flat, Micro, and Modular
-- A checklist you can paste into your repo

 </VClicks>